tlapack/tlapack/CONTRIBUTING.md

 Special cases:

 1. Traits are classes with only static members and, thus, they are named using snake case.
 Moreover, they have the suffix `_trait` or `_traits`, e.g., `tlapack::traits::entry_type_trait` and `tlapack::traits::matrix_type_traits`.
 2. Classes for optional arguments of mathematical routines usually have non-static members and, therefore, they are named using upper camel case (Pascal case) style.
-Moreover, they have the suffix `Opts`, e.g., `tlapack::WorkspaceOpts` and `tlapack::BlockedCholeskyOpts`.
+Moreover, they have the suffix `Opts`, e.g., `tlapack::GeqrfOpts` and `tlapack::BlockedCholeskyOpts`.

 ### Usage of the `auto` keyword